katjagonzales/Rockbuster-SQL/README.md

 **- SQL Subquery**: A SQL subquery was used to extract information from the Rockbuster database

-**- SQL query summary statistics**: A SQL query was used to calculate descriptive statitics
+**- SQL query summary statistics**: A SQL query was used to calculate descriptive statistics

 **- SQL query with mutliple joins**: A SQL query was used to extract information from the Rockbuster database by joining tables
 ## Data